© TU Graz

 © A. Stocker, TU Graz

-Beginnning in the 2017/18 Winter Semester, studio spaces with a total area of 800m2 in the attic of the Alte Technik were made available to master's students as workplaces.
+The studio spaces located on the top floor of the main university building (Alte Technik) cover a total area of 800 m² and are made available to master’s students as working spaces for one semester.
 Up to eight courses for a total of 160 students can be held in the studios at the same time.
-The places are made available to students for one semester.

 Attic - User Information